 Alston v.
 TransUnion, LLC, 2017 WL 1628420 (D. Md.
 April 27, 2017)

 The Plaintiff, acting pro se, alleges that the CRA’s violated two provisions of the Fair Credit Reporting Act, 15 U.S.C.
 1681e(b) and 15 U.S.C.
 1681i(a)(1).
-The Plaintiff alleges that the CRA’s erroneously relied on the bare, unsupported statements of the furnisher to report that the Plaintiff’s account was delinquent and continued to rely solely on the reporting by the furnisher, in this case, Wells Fargo.
+The Plaintiff alleges that the CRA erroneously relied on the bare, unsupported statements of the furnisher to report that the Plaintiff’s account was delinquent and continued to rely solely on the reporting of the furnisher, in this case, Wells Fargo.

-In this particular case, the Plaintiff had filed a previous case against Wells Fargo – in that case the court ruled that Wells Fargo’s reporting to the Credit Reporting Agencies was not inaccurate.
+In this particular case, the Plaintiff had filed a previous case against Wells Fargo – in that case the court ruled that Wells Fargo’s reporting to the Credit Reporting Agencies, in fact, accurate.